What is managed IT services?

 Additionally, by using an MSP organizations are able to forecast their monthly, quarterly, and yearly expenditure on IT, and are freed from having to focus on this area of operational readiness.
 This allows SMBs to focus on growing their business without worrying about day-to-day IT issues or requirements.

-Another benefit to managed IT services is a greater opportunity for security expertise and successfully enacted security policies.
+Another benefit to is a greater opportunity for security expertise and successfully enacted security policies.
 MSPs work with standards such as PCI compliance day in, day out, and should be able to steer your organization within the parameters and regulations it needs to adhere to.
 For some organizations, especially in finance, healthcare, educations, and other industries, this type of regulatory compliance is mandatory for the IT portion of their business, and requires the expertise and experience that a managed service provider can offer.
 MSPs can mitigate risk in this way while assuring that the experts in charge of your IT operations are always up to date on the latest information, technologies and processes that will keep your infrastructure working efficiently and successfully into the future.